 Surface Warfare Officer

-Surface Warfare Officers (SWOs) serve on Naval vessels such as aircraft carriers, destroyers, and landing craft carriers.
+Surface Warfare Officers (SWOs) serve on Naval vessels such as aircraft carriers, cruisers, destroyers, and landing craft carriers.
 They are stationed throughout the world, commanding a division of sailors responsible for a particular system on board the ship.
-SWOs serve four years after graduation, and nuclear-trained SWOs five.
+SWOs serve five years after graduation.

 Aviators pilot aircraft on land and sea all over the world, but only after completing a challenging training pipeline.
 After receiving one’s wings, a Naval Aviator is required a minimum of eight years.

 NFOs operate the advanced systems on-board naval aircraft and act as the overall tactical coordinators of multiple air assets during a mission.
 Many will eventually command aircraft carriers, as only those in the aviation community are eligible for such duty.
 NFOs must complete at least six years of service upon the completion of flight training.

 Submarines are important in sea control, projection of power ashore, and strategic deterrence, requiring an efficient and skillful crew to operate.
 Submarine Warfare Officers undergo highly technical training for over a year before reporting as a division officer aboard either an attack or ballistic missile submarine.
 The initial commitment for submariners is five years.

 Special Operations Officer

 As part of the small, elite unrestricted line community, the Special Operations Officer focuses on the development of skills in the areas of explosive ordinance disposal.
 Upon graduation, Special Operations Officers must attend over a year of rigorous training before entering the fleet.

 Special Warfare Officer